-In times like this, I’m grateful for the moments I’ve been given with my New York Metropolitan Area friends and my family … and I am reminded that everything can change in an instant.
+In times like this, I’m grateful for the moments I’ve been given with my Greater New York City friends and my family … and I am reminded that everything can change in an instant.

 It truly does keep all of our various business struggles in perspective.

-And last week I wrote to you about some of those struggles, specifically as to when you and your New York Metropolitan Area team are dealing with angry customers over some sort of problem.
+And last week I wrote to you about some of those struggles, specifically as to when you and your Greater New York City team are dealing with angry customers over some sort of problem.

 And I gave you a framework for that which involves hearing the customer and making things right.

 However … sometimes that’s actually not enough because you are dealing with a customer who has completely lost control.